-Andy is a litigator who focuses on complex litigation.
-His goal in every case is to create innovative and effective solutions for his clients through incisive analysis, effective writing, and persuasive advocacy.
+Andy’s goal in every case is to create innovative and effective solutions for his clients through incisive analysis, effective writing and persuasive advocacy.
 He believes that a complete mastery of the law and the facts, combined with active client communication, is the best way to maximize the odds of success.
-Andy’s expertise is based on battle-tested courtroom experience; since 2009, Andy has spent an average of more than 60 days a year defending his clients in trial.
-His cases range from consumer products to medical devices to large-scale property class actions.
-When he’s not defending his clients, Andy stays abreast of current developments as one of the principal authors of the Missouri and Kansas Class Action Blog.
-In his spare time, he writes fiction and is an adjunct professor of Products Liability at the University of Kansas School of Law.
+Andy’s proficiency is based on battle-tested courtroom experience; since 2009, Andy has spent an average of more than 60 days a year defending his clients in trial.
+His cases range from consumer products to medical devices to large-scale property rights class actions and environmental class actions.
+Andy also enjoys teaching and has taught Products Liability at the University of Kansas School of Law since 2017.
+In his spare time, Andy writes novels that his agent reminds him are too long to publish.

-Andy offers the type of expertise that comes from more than twenty years of defending clients such as Philip Morris, Union Pacific, Boston Scientific, DuPont, Zimmer Orthopedics, Lorillard Tobacco Company and The Coca-Cola Company in challenging litigation across the United States:
+Andy offers the type of command of the law that comes from more than 20 years of defending clients such as Philip Morris, Union Pacific, Boston Scientific, DuPont, Chemours, Zimmer Orthopedics, Lorillard Tobacco Company and The Coca-Cola Company in challenging litigation across the United States:

-Complex Briefing, Appeals and Legal Strategy: From 2008 to 2012, Andy directed the Lorillard Tobacco Company Legal Issues Group, which wrote and argued all major briefs and motions and coordinated appeals for the more than 8,000 Engle-progeny cases pending in Florida.
-Andy was also responsible for directing and coordinating Lorillard’s legal strategy in this litigation, as well as all motions and legal issues at trial.
+Complex Briefing, Appeals and Legal Strategy: Since 2017, Andy has spearheaded the defense of DuPont and Chemours in a series of individual and putative class action cases pending in the Northern District of New York alleging environmental contamination from the discharge of Perfluorooctanoic Acid (PFOA or “C8”).
+Andy is also directing the defense of a series of individual and putative class action cases pending in the Eastern District of North Carolina alleging contamination from PFAS and Hexafluoropropylene Oxide Dimer Acid (“GenX”).
+From 2008 to 2012, Andy directed the Lorillard Tobacco Company Legal Issues Group, which wrote and argued all major briefs and motions and coordinated appeals for the more than 8,000 Engle-progeny cases pending in Florida.
+Andy was responsible for directing and coordinating Lorillard’s legal strategy in this litigation, as well as all motions and legal issues at trial.
 Andy wrote and argued many of the key motions and briefs for Lorillard in this litigation.
 Since 2012, Andy has represented Philip Morris USA Inc., as its legal issues counsel in numerous Engle-progeny trials.
 Since 2015, Andy has represented Union Pacific in a series of putative class actions involving property rights claims to the railroad’s right-of-way that have resulted in a perfect record of denied motions for class certification.

 Class Actions and MDLs: From 2005 to 2008, Andy represented Boston Scientific Corp./Guidant in MDL No. 1708, In re Guidant Corp.
 Implantable Defibrillators Product Liability Litigation, consisting of nearly 2,000 cases and 74 putative class actions cases pending in the U.S. District Court, District of Minnesota.
 Andy was responsible for all legal issues and discovery briefing in that MDL.
 He developed and argued many of the key dispositive and evidentiary motions for the MDL representative lead cases, resulting in several important rulings, including a key choice-of-law victory.
 He also developed and argued the motion that resulted in the dismissal of all third-party payor claims in the MDL.
 This litigation was ultimately resolved on terms favorable to Boston Scientific.
 Andy was also responsible for overseeing the defense of Guidant’s Canadian litigation.